jerry-ye-xu/jerry-ye-xu.github.io/_posts/2019-8-18-price-elasticity-retail-analytics.md

 Not all products will have a strong correlation, so we elect to keep the products with strong correlations only.

 Let's visualise the relationship using a heatmap.
-To make it easier to identify strong correlations, we plot correlations $|x| > 0.4$.
+To make it easier to identify strong correlations, we plot correlations $\lvert x\rvert > 0.4$.

 ```python
 pr_de_high_corr_only = de_pr_corr.applymap(